apache/jackrabbit-oak/oak-run/README.md

     * garbage         : Identifies blob garbage on a DocumentMK repository
     * tarmkdiff       : Show changes between revisions on TarMk
     * tarmkrecovery   : Lists candidates for head journal entries
     * dumpdatastorerefs : Dump all the blob references used to a file
+    * resetclusterid  : Resets the cluster id
     * help            : Print a list of available runmodes